-Inspired by artists like Kurt Schwitters and Marcel Duchamp, Andy explores the possibilities for recycling and renewal in found objects and scrap.
-His work presents the “readymade” from a 21st century perspective.
+Inspired by artists like Kurt Schwitters, Marcel Duchamp, Henri Matisse and Joan Miró, Andy McIntosh explores the possibilities for recycling and renewal in found objects and scrap.
+His work presents the “readymade” landscape from a 21st century perspective.

 While Andy’s work isn’t directly political, one can’t escape the allusion to the 20 million tonnes of commercial waste that are generated each year in Scotland alone.
-While some of McIntosh’s works allow the inherent appeal of a pre-used material to shine through, others, like cubic bales of crushed coke cans, are there to make us think about the sheer volume of rubbish that we produce and are being forced to face up to.
+While some of his works allow the inherent appeal of a pre-used material to shine through, others, like cubic bales of crushed coke cans (see ’Fields’), are there to make us think about the sheer volume of rubbish that we produce and are being forced to take responsibility for.

-Still working with technical materials, the artist has invented a new technique – concrete printing.
-This process, discovered by accident, involves images printed onto acetate transferred onto a concrete surface, which absorbs the ink.
-This results in a 2-D image which is something of an industrial fresco for the 21st century.
+Still working with technical materials, Andy has invented new techniques including one he calls Concrete Printing (see ‘Cactus’ and ‘Under The Bridge’).
+This process, discovered partly by accident, involves images printed onto acetate transferred onto a concrete surface, which absorbs the ink.
+This results in a printed impression which is something of an industrial fresco for the 21st century.